 But… and there is always a but.. we now have 100% of Australia covered for data and voice instead of 27% that Telstra offers, and, we can now stay out of town away from the ‘good’ mobile coverage areas in cheaper parks or even free camps, potentially saving $hundreds per week (parks are averaging $45 to $55 a night now for basic ones, fancy ones even more.)

 Changes I have planned: (Back to Index)

 Yes I will make some alterations as we go.
-I am looking at a way to easily have the cable exiting the TV cabinet so I can lock the door for security while using it and also looking at options for pole mounts to get the dish a little higher for clearing trees etc. The dish needs a 100° clear view from the angle its facing.
+I am looking at a way to easily have the cable exiting the TV cabinet so I can lock the door for security while using it (see Update 1 below) and also looking at options for pole mounts to get the dish a little higher for clearing trees etc. (see Update 5 below).
+The dish needs a 100° clear view from the angle its facing.
 Based on the angle its sitting on, that means it needs to see from the horizon straight out to just behind straight up and around the same either side.

 Planned Mod 1.
 I have ordered a 45mm black nylon boat bung that’s waiting at the post office.
 That will get fitted in the cabinet door.
 I went that large as I usually have a power board hanging out the door as well to run the laptops.
 The router will get stepped to the door upside down for easy access to the cable to unplug for travel.
 (Finished – see Update 1 below)